 School crowdfunding via walk-a-thons has become a top fundraising strategy in many schools.
 Perhaps it is because students, PTA members, teachers, parents, the community and local businesses all join together that make these fundraisers so much fun and extremely lucrative.
 Don’t forget the prizes and incentives – perhaps a custom t-shirt to inspire your students.
 Get the kids walking and use a great Walk-a-thon website for the online fundraising component.

 School Spirit Sales

-Sell clothing, sports gear, backpacks and cool school supplies on your school website as well as during School Spirit Day, at sports games and pep rallies.
+Sell branded merchandise such as clothing, sports gear, backpacks and cool school supplies on your school website as well as during School Spirit Day, at sports games and pep rallies.
 Who doesn’t love a school hoodie or stainless steel coffee mug for those cool fall evenings?
 School clothing and gear sales are a great ongoing fundraiser to fund field trips, equipment purchases and more.
 DoJiggy offers a free online store to get started!